-Colorado Retreat | Nancy Kuhn | Interior Designer
+Colorado Retreat | Residential Interior Designer | Interior Designer Houston

 Colorado Retreat – Interior Design Elements

-There are huge oak moldings and door and window casings; the doors on the interior use solid 2-inch thick oak.
-The hardware is all cast of solid antique bronze.
-The interior walls are in distressed plaster (masonry stucco), giving the rooms a very old world feeling.
 Some of the interesting features of this home are: the English custom made dining room table that allows plenty of room for holiday gatherings; a theater with an arcade decorated with old neon signs; a billiard room with a Western art collection; and a piano room with wildlife art that depicts animals whose natural habitat is that particular part of Colorado.

 Images